ecoad/SynthMemcacheBundle/README.md

 # Synth Memcache Bundle

 A simple implementation of memcache for use with plain PHP.
 Not for use with Doctrine (there are much better versions of that elsewhere!).

+Initial code taken from the [Clock](http://www.clock.co.uk) [Atrox3 Framework](https://github.com/PabloSerbo/Atrox3).
 Very much a work in progress!
 Feel free to fork and fix as you see fit =)

 ## Installation